FLASH SALE: Get 10% off all Barcelona Passes! Sale ends Wednesday, October 17th, 2018. Follow the link to learn more.

 Now that we’ve seen what some of the attractions cost, let’s take a look at how they compare to the price of the Pass.

-The Barcelona Pass is a consecutive day city pass which allows you to visit as many of the included attractions as you’d like, provided you do it within the timeframe specified.
+The Barcelona Pass is a consecutive day sightseeing pass which allows you to visit as many of the included attractions as you’d like, provided you do it within the timeframe specified.
 The card comes in either a 2-day or 3-day format.
 You also have the option of including a travelcard for an additional fee.

 Pricing for the Barcelona Pass is as follows: